Doriandarko/omni-engineer/README.md

 ## 📚 Usage
 After launching the console, enter commands or questions as needed.
 The AI will respond accordingly, assisting with various development tasks.
 ## 🤖 AI Models
 Omni Engineer utilizes OpenRouter to access a variety of AI models.
-For detailed information on available models and their capabilities, refer to [OpenRouter's documentation]([https://openrouter.ai/docs](https://openrouter.ai/models)).
+For detailed information on available models and their capabilities, refer to [OpenRouter's documentation](https://openrouter.ai/models).
+## 🐛 Issue Reporting
+Please use the issue tracker only for reporting actual bugs in the code.
+For feature requests or general discussions, consider using [Discussions](https://github.com/doriandarko/omni-engineer/discussions) instead.
+This helps keep the issue tracker focused on improving the project's stability and functionality.